-Most cycling injuries don't involve another vehicle, but occur when children fall off their bike after crashing into a pole, curb or fence.
+Most cycling injuries don't involve another vehicle, but occur when children fall off their bikes after crashing into a pole, curb or fence.
 Head injuries are the main cause of death and disability to cyclists.
 Bike helmets help reduce injury.

-Every child needs a helmet even if they are not riding on the road or they are being supervised by an adult (all helmets should meet AS/NZS 2063).
+Every child needs a helmet even if they are not riding on the road or they are being supervised by an adult.